sailfish009/openstructure/modules/mol/mm/doc/topology.rst

 as soon as a :class:`Simulation` is set up.
-To make setting up a :class:`Topology` more convenient, the :class:`TopologyCreator` class allows to create a :class:`Topology` based on an mm :class:`Settings` object, that should suffice most needs.
+To make setting up a :class:`Topology` more convenient, the :class:`TopologyCreator` class allows to create a :class:`Topology` based on an mm :class:`Settings` object, that should suffice for most needs.

-Automatically Create Topologies
+Automatically create topologies
 --------------------------------------------------------------------------------

 .. class:: TopologyCreator